Bayan-daux/Factors-Related-to-Mortality-and-Survival_CA_US_2014_2020/README.md

 ## Methodology:

-There will be several stages to achieve the goal of predicting life expectancy in California.

 First, we will use the Viral Records data from CA to estimate the mortality rate for each age group by county in years 2014-2020 respectively.
 We would then estimate the overall mortality rate in CA, and with the collaboration of the U.S. census data, compare this to the mortality rate across the U.S in the years 2014–2020 respectively.

 Second, we will analyze the relationship between several demographic factors (sex, race/ethnicity, country of birth, education, marital status, veteran status, and income) and the mortality rate of each age group in the years 2014–2020.
 With this data, we can predict the trend of mortality rates across the years in CA, and by county.
 Additioanlly, we would use statistical modelling that includes all the possible factors to predict the life expectancy in CA. There will also be limitations and challenges posed by the data with the possibility of bias, which will be referenced in the final report.